 Configuration Field Purpose Recommended Setting Subject DN Attributes Controls which DN attributes can be configured in the Subject DN.
 This configuration is used to populate the certificate policy extensions in MyID.
 See section 3.9.3, Additional attribute settings.
 For each attribute: Enable the Required option if the attribute is mandatory.
 A certificate request will fail if a mandatory attribute is not supplied in the certificate request even if the subject DN attributes are being taken from the supplied PKCS#10 data.
 See section section 3.8.1, Enabling certificates policies on a CA for details of mapping policy attributes in MyID.
 Enable the Modifiable field if the value can be modified.
 This option is normally enabled unless there is a specific reason for wanting a static attribute value in the issued certificates.
-You must specify a static value for any non-modifiable attribute.
+You must specify a static value for any nonmodifiable attribute.
 In this case the attribute must also be configured with the same value in MyID.
-When configuring an End Entity profile for key escrow certificates or when using a certificate profile that uses the Subject DN supplied in the certificate request, the Subject DN components must cater for any DN components that are required for the certificate.
-Any DN components that are not specified in this where the supplied subject DN may contain repeated DN components, the number of such components, configured in the profile, must be greater than or equal to the maximum number of such components.
-For example, if the supplied DN could have three OU components, the profile must also have at least three OU components.
+When configuring an End Entity profile for key escrow certificates or when using a certificate request, the Subject DN supplied in the certificate.
+Any DN components that are not specified in this section will not be supplied in the certificate request.
+Where the supplied subject DN may contain repeated DN components, the number of such components.
+For example, if the supplied DN could have three OU components.